rugor/solar/_posts/2022-07-05-welcome-to-jekyll.markdown

 date:   2022-07-05 18:15:58 -0700
 categories: obs
 image: placeholder.png
 summary: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
+Go ahead and edit it and re-build the site to see your changes.Phasellus ex dolor, lobortis sit.
 # ![alt text]({{ '/assets/img/placeholder.png' | relative_url }})
 ---